 Police searching for 19-year-old Buffalo State College student who disappeared more than a week ago

 Police in New York are searching for a 19-year-old college student who disappeared more than a week ago.
-Saniyya Dennis, a sophomore at SUNY Buffalo State College, was last seen on campus on April 24 and has been missing since, authorities said.
+Saniyya Dennis, a sophomore at SUNY Buffalo State College, was last seen on campus on April 24, authorities said.

 Police said she was last seen in the elevator of her dorm around 11 p.m.
-Her cell phone was later pinged near Goat Island in Niagara Falls, CBS affiliate WIVB reported.
+Her cell phone was later pinged near Goat Island in Niagara Falls, which is located about 20 miles north of campus, CBS affiliate WIVB reported.

 The university police department is working with local, state and federal authorities in the search.
 Dennis has not been in touch with her family and no transactions have been made on any of her financial accounts, CBS New York reported.